 - Presenters must be available to present at any time during the duration of Forum.

-- The presenting author will immediately notify the email@example.com if they are unable to present or if the presenting author has changed.
-Notifications made after September 1st will not be reflected in the Forum Programme.
+- The presenting author will immediately notify firstname.lastname@example.org if they are unable to present, if the presenting author has changed, or if there are any changes to the order of their presentations (symposium).
+Requests for amendments to presentations made after September 1st will not be reflected in the Forum Programme.

 Publications, Postings and Permissions

 - By accepting the invitation to present, the presenting author implies permission for their name, designation, affiliation, city and country to be printed in the Forum Programme, which is posted on both CIMVHR and CIMVHR Forum websites.
 Hardcopies will be provided onsite.